Hmago/data-structures-and-algorithm/README.md

 # Data Structure and Algorithm

-The goal behing making this repository to lean basic of DSA and practise commonly asked problems.
+The goal behing making this repository is to lean basic of DSA and practise commonly asked problems in interviews.

 The topic I will be covering in this are: